 Step 3: Change the Data Source of the “Country” Drop down and Apply Filter:

-Once we created the data source for Country,
+Once we created the data source for the Country,

 - Select the “Country” Drop Down in InfoPath form designer, Right Click and choose “Drop down List box Properties” to get the Control Properties window.